Every football fan has had that feeling.

 General admission to Liberty Science Center for kids and adults ages 13 and older is $25.75.
 (That admission price also includes a ticket to one Liberty Science Center film.)
 Children ages two through 12 get in for $19.75.
 Admission for seniors 65 and older is $22.75.

 These admission prices give visitors access to all of the exhibits at the Science Center.

 On Saturday, Oct.
 5 and Sunday, Oct.
-6, Bank of America and Merrill Lynch cardholders got into the museum for free as part of the company’s “Museums on Us” weekend.
-The free admission deal was only available for the individual cardholder and did not extend to family members or friends.
-Cardholders needed only to show their credit or debit card to take advantage of this deal.
+6, Bank of America and Merrill Lynch cardholders can get into the museum for free as part of the company’s “Museums on Us” weekend.
+The free admission deal is only available for the individual cardholder and does not extend to family members or friends.
+Cardholders need only to show their credit or debit card to take advantage of this deal.

 Liberty Science Center also offers an annual membership program for individuals, couples, and families that grant free admission to the museum for an entire year.
 For more information on Liberty Science Center, membership rates, or its current line-up of exhibits, including Gridiron Glory, visit http://lsc.org.